Megan Breen | October 2020

 "One of the drawbacks of closed groups on Facebook is it is difficult to go back and find the thread of a discussion,” she says.

-With more people working from home and the chances of face-to-face conversations limited, CPA Member Connect will provide members greater opportunity to broaden their networks.
+With more people working from home and face-to-face conversations limited, CPA Member Connect will provide members greater opportunity to broaden their networks.

 “With CPA Member Connect they're going to be able to connect with people they haven't had access to before.”

 As well as providing the opportunity to raise a new topic, CPA Member Connect encourages members to continue a conversation following a presentation or an online forum, such as a webinar.

 SEIVA managing director Brent Szalay FCPA says the platform will be particularly useful to solo operators as it provides access to the wider community.

 “It opens up a world of opportunity for so many members, especially the ones that are on their own,” Szalay says.
 “For example, it will give people a way to see other members' points of view and to learn about any new changes to legislation.”

 Szalay recently ran a series of webinars following the My firm.
 My future report, designed to help members prepare for challenges and take advantage of opportunities to build a sustainable business.
 He says CPA Member Connect is the perfect platform for such conversations to continue post-webinar.